puppetlabs/puppetlabs-java/README.markdown

 ##Module Description

-The java module can automatically install Java JDK or JRE on a wide variety of systems.
+The java module can automatically install Java jdk or jre on a wide variety of systems.
 Java is a base component for many software platforms, but Java system packages don't always follow packaging conventions.
 The java module simplifies the Java installation process.

 ##Setup